mongodb/docs/source/includes/prerequisites-automation-agent-monitored-deployment.rst

 owner as MongoDB.

-In addition, the Automation Agent must have permission to stop, start, and update any pre-existing Monitoring and Backup Agents.
+In addition, the Automation Agent must have permission to stop, start, and update any existing Monitoring and Backup Agents.